st4sd/st4sd-olm/README.md

 Steps to install ST4SD in your namespace using `st4sd-olm`:

+If you have already installed ST4SD using the [st4sd-deployment instructions](https://github.com/st4sd/st4sd-deployment/blob/main/docs/install-requirements.md#storage-setup) then inspect the `deployment-options.yaml` file you created for ST4SD.
+Re-use the PersistentVolumeClaim (PVC) objects and `routePrefix` you selected when you deployed ST4SD manually.
+The st4sd-olm operator will import your existing deployment and keep it up to date in the future.

 1. Create the 3 PVCs following the [st4sd-deployment instructions](https://github.com/st4sd/st4sd-deployment/blob/main/docs/install-requirements.md#storage-setup).
    - The PersistentVolumeClaim (PVC) object you create for the field `spec.setup.pvcInstances` should support mounting